wayneg123/cmder_config/Readme.md

-## Cmder Config
+# Cmder Config

+# Get started

 If you want to use this config, you should install cmder first.
 Download and install from cmder official website: [http://cmder.net/](http://cmder.net/).
+We recommend you to download `Full` package in case of network problems.

 > Cmder is a software package created out of pure frustration over the absence of nice console emulators on Windows.
 It is based on amazing software, and spiced up with the Monokai color scheme and a custom prompt layout, looking sexy from the start.

+# How to use this config

+# Install pre-require packages

 In my config, I mainly use powershell and install some modules.
 If you want to use this config for your cmder, please install the modules below.